Have you ever read a book where they tell the same story from the point of view of different characters?

-I love those books because suddenly we see the same story in a different way.
+I love those books because suddenly we see the same story from a different angle.

 Books aside, every story of every minute of every life can be told in many different ways.
-But because our information from other people is limited, we only know our own version, and make judgments and decisions based on filling in the blanks with material from our own experiences.
+But because our information from other people is limited, we only know our own versions.
+The missing parts from other characters?